Who submits a VAT return?

 You file your VAT returns digitally online.
 There are several ways of doing this:

-- you can login at Mijn Belastingdienst Zakelijk on the Tax and Customs Administration website (Dutch only).
-If you login as a legal entity, you need eHerkenning to do so;
+• you can log in at Mijn Belastingdienst Zakelijk (in Dutch) on the Tax Administration website.
+If you log in as a legal entity, you need eHerkenning to do so;

-- you can also hire the services of a tax representative, who will conduct all your dealings with the Tax and Customs Administration on your behalf.
+• you can also hire the services of a tax representative, who will conduct all your dealings with the Tax Administration on your behalf.

-The Tax and Customs Administration will notify you how often you have to file a VAT return: monthly, quarterly or yearly.
+The Tax Administration will notify you how often you have to file a VAT return: monthly, quarterly, or yearly.
+The Belastingdienst will also inform you of the ultimate filing date.
 The most common frequency is quarterly.
-If you want to file your returns on a monthly or yearly basis, it is possible in certain conditions.
-Send a letter to the Tax and Customs Administration to arrange this.
+If you want to file your returns on a monthly or yearly basis, it is possible under certain conditions (in Dutch).
+Send a letter to the Tax Administration to arrange this.

-Make sure to submit and pay on time
+Make sure to submit the VAT return and pay on time

-You will not receive a notification to file, this is your own responsibility.
-If you fail to file your VAT return or pay in time, you will receive an additional assessment.
+If you fail to file or pay a tax return or pay on time, you will receive an additional tax assessment.
+Read more about additional VAT assessments.

 Filling out the VAT return

 You use the VAT return to declare the VAT you have charged to your customers.
 You also declare the amount of VAT you have paid to your suppliers.
-You also file VAT that has been reverse-charged to you.
-Has another entrepreneur reverse-charge VAT to you?
+Has another entrepreneur reverse-charged VAT to you?
 You also state this in the tax return.
-You calculate the amount you must pay or get back yourself in your tax return.
+Calculate the amount you have to pay or receive in your tax return form.
+If you have to pay, you have to transfer the money directly, before the VAT return due date.
 You will not receive a tax assessment from your VAT return.

 You calculate the VAT using cash accounting (kasstelsel) or invoice accounting (factuurstelsel).
 Are your customers mainly entrepreneurs and legal entities, such as foundations and associations?
 Then you use invoice accounting.
 You then state the VAT that you have charged to your customers.
 Even if a customer has not yet paid his bill during the declaration period.